 Our Founder : The Short Version …

 Due to the complex nature of kids today, educational advocacy resources are now one of the primary tools informed-parents seek out within the special needs process.
-As a result, our practice has expanded across the country and has established partnership with a team of exceptional advocates supporting parents on this path.
-Also, Larry coaches and trains special education advocates so they can serve parents nationwide due to the never-ending need for advocacy for “no one should never go it alone!”
+As a result, we have been working with families across the country.
+Also, I recently served as a District Special Education Director, Behavior Specialist and Social Emotional Learning Trainer; so I bring to the conversation insights and expertise way beyond IEP and 504 paperwork; it reaches into the classroom and creates supports for children and teachers.
+As a result, I also coach and train special education advocates so they can serve parents nationwide due to the never-ending need for advocacy for “no one should never go it alone!”

 - “Every child is a gift”; purpose, promise, and possibility guide our efforts; holding each child in the most positive perspective yields the greatest results: academic, social, emotional, and behavior.

 - “Mutual understanding” provides the foundation toward collaboration between school and home; establishing common ground creates a partnership-relationship founded upon an evidence-based approach to decision making.